bmdanielsson/marvin-chess/README.md

 The source code is provided under the GPLv3 license.
 For details see the LICENSE file.

 Marvin uses the Fathom library (https://github.com/jdart1/Fathom) for probing Syzygy tablebases.
 The Fathom library is licensed under the MIT license.
 For details see the LICENSE file in the import/fathom folder.

-Marvin uses some SIMD code from Cfish (https://github.com/syzygy1/Cfish) in order to optimize neural network inference.
-Cfish is licensed under the GPLv3 license.